brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

-While this stipulation focuses on the difference between the Builder and the :doc:`Abstract Factory </gang-of-four/abstract-factory/index>`, it makes clear that — for the Gang of Four — both patterns are supposed conclude with the return of the constructed object to the caller.
+While this stipulation focuses on the difference between the Builder and the :doc:`Abstract Factory </gang-of-four/abstract-factory/index>`, it makes clear that — for the Gang of Four — both patterns are supposed to conclude with the return of the constructed object to the caller.
 Absent the crucial final step of returning the object that has been built, the Builder arguably devolves into the Facade pattern instead.